netfoundry/mop/quickstarts/docs/cloud/ocp/getting-started.md

 # Overview
-This getting started guide will explain how to launch a NetFoundry application gateway in OCP(Oracle Cloud Platform) Compute
+This getting started guide will explain how to launch a NetFoundry Zero Trust Networking into OCP(Oracle Cloud Platform) Compute

 ## Launching an instance in OCP